-My other research (under review) examines the genesis and transmission of miracle reports in jihad.
+My other research (see below) examines the genesis and transmission of miracle reports in jihad.
 Another (in preparation) concerns the replacement of ministries of war with ministries of defense.

 My research is interdisciplinary and methodologically pluralistic.
 I yield theoretical insight from diverse fields, including political science, philosophy, psychology, anthropology, and sociology.
 I also combine qualitative and quantitative methods, including archival research, interviews, and experiments.

 Human Shields: The Anatomy of a Debate (under review)

 “Operacion Antiaerea” during the Cuban Revolution, 1958 (under revision)